 Conowingo and Muddy Run Relicensing

 - Exelon’s two hydroelectric power plants, Conowingo and Muddy Run currently hold licenses that expire in 2014.
-In March 2011, Exelon Generation presented results from the first year of studies to agencies and stakeholders as part of the FERC integrated relicensing process (ILP).
-The ILP creates the opportunity for agencies and stakeholders to provide feedback on these studies in order to determine if and what additional information would be required to pursue relicensing.
+In March 2011, Exelon Generation presented results from the first year of studies to agencies and stakeholders as part of the FERC integrated relicensing process.
+For more information:

 Exelon has set a goal of zero water Notices of Violation (NOV) and Permit Noncompliances for company operations.
-In 2011, Exelon received two water related violations and Constellation received one water related violation.
+In 2012, Exelon received four water-related violations.
 NOVs are issued by a regulatory agency when a company is believed to have violated a permit condition or regulatory requirement.
 Exelon self-reports violations of regulations and regulatory agency-specified environmental permit conditions when they are identified.